-- Protect girls as well as hosts' house pets.
+- Protect participants as well as hosts' house pets.
 This should be taken into consideration during meetings, overnights, and activities.
-Secure all pets out of reach when girls are present. - Certified, trained service animals, like guide or hearing dogs, must be welcomed.
+Secure all pets out of reach when Girl Scouts are present. - Trained service animals, such as guide or hearing dogs, must be welcomed.
 When engaging with service animals, be welcoming and follow the handler's instructions regarding petting or engaging with them. - Follow the rules.
-These are often provided by the animal rescue facility or shelter. - Supervise girls closely.
-Watch the girls and practice the buddy system. - Be clean.
-Take care to wash hands and sanitize footwear to protect girls from disease and to prevent spreading disease from one animal to another. - Make it a learning experience.
-Talk to girls and research the root causes that lead to animals being in shelters.
-Brainstorm Take Action projects the troop might be able to do to help. - Avoid these activities while at the rescue or shelter: - o eating or drinking, - o sitting or playing on the ground, - o feeding the animals, unless supervised by shelter personnel and animal contact is controlled with barriers, - o contact with animals if you or the animal has an open wound, and - o contact with animal waste.
+These are often provided by the animal rescue facility or shelter. - Supervise closely.
+Watch the group and practice the buddy system. - Be clean.
+Take care to wash hands and sanitize footwear to protect participants from disease and to prevent spreading disease from one animal to another. - Make it a learning experience.
+Talk to the group and research the root causes that lead to animals being in shelters.
+Brainstorm Take Action projects the troop might be able to do to help. - Avoid these activities while at the rescue or shelter: - Eating or drinking. - \circ Sitting or playing on the ground. - Feeding the animals, unless supervised by shelter personnel and animal contact is controlled with barriers. - \circ $\;$ Contact with animals if you or the animal has an open wound. - \circ Contact with animal waste.